Christopher Klifto, MD

 Nikhil Verma, MD

-Xavier Duralde, MD, Board Liaison
+April Armstrong, MD, Board Liaison

-Carolyn Hettrich, MD, 2024 Annual Meeting Co-Chair
+Carolyn Hettrich, MD, Ex-officio

-Edwin Spencer, MD, 2024 Annual Meeting Co-Chair
+Edwin Spencer, MD, Ex-officio

-John (Jed) Kuhn, MD, Ex-Officio
+John (Jed) Kuhn, MD, Ex-officio

-Peter Simon, PhD, Co-Chair
+Peter Simon, PhD, Chair

 Benjamin M. Zmistowski, MD, Secretary